Managing Healthcare Costs

 Everyone in America belly aches about healthcare costs.
 Indeed, the US spends about twice the amount on healthcare as other developed countries and yet our healthcare statistics do not reflect superior quality of care and better health outcomes.
 And even as we pay a premium price for healthcare, Americans use healthcare services on a less regular basis than foreigners with fewer doctor’s visits and hospitalizations.

 The annual costs for healthcare have risen much faster than the consumer price index (CPI) by one or two percentage points per year.
 In 1950, healthcare consumed 4.4 percent of GDP; in 2000, it consumed 14 percent, and in 2016, it consumed 17.2 percent.
 Most forecasters predict it will continue to gobble up increasing amounts of the American pocketbook.
+At some level America will need to address rising costs in order to keep American industry globally competitive.

 The growth in Healthcare services has been a windfall for the American economy and a true engine of economic growth.
 If you subtracted the growth in the number of jobs created in healthcare services during the past 25 years, you would have had overall negative job growth during that time frame.
 In recent years over 11 percent of American workers are employed in just the private sector of health services.